lmondada/dphil-thesis/content/02_quantum/04_hybrid.md

 representation for quantum programs that combine classical and quantum data.
 Such programs, however, are a fundamental building block towards developing meaningful large-scale quantum computations and are bound to become the norm.
-Beyond the examples that we touched on in the above paragraphs, which included block-encodings, repeat-until-success schemes, distributed quantum computing and measurement-based quantum computing, a significant application of measurement-dependent classical operations in the coming years will be the implementation of quantum error correction (QEC) schemes.
-It is widely agreed that QEC will be critical to the large-scale deployment of quantum computing---now is the time to build the tooling that will support these use cases.
+Beyond the examples discussed above—--including block-encodings, repeat-until-success schemes, distributed quantum computing and measurement-based quantum computing---one application of hybrid quantum-classical operations stands out as critically important for the large-scale deployment of quantum computing: quantum error correction (QEC) schemes.
+We discuss this use case in the next section.